gkadusumilli/gkadusumilli.github.io/_posts/2018-01-28-perceptron.md

 ## Zero-padding

 Zero padding denotes the process of adding P zeros to each side of the boundaries of the input.
-This value can either be manually specified or automatically set through one of the three modes detailed below:
+This value can either be manually specified or automatically set through one of the three modes mentioned below:

 <img src="{{ site.url }}{{ site.baseurl }}/images/perceptron/zero.jpg" alt="Zero Padding">